baguilar6174/java-learning-jdbc/README.md

 - Not recommended for most, if not all, use cases utilizing RDBMS
 - Often either a driver or a transactional setting

+### Object Relational Mapping (ORM)

+- Allows to you interact with DB through objects
+- Known as a technique, but most developers call the library an ORM
+- Tends to reduce code, especially in result set mapping
+- Hibernate is a common implementation of a library that uses ORM

+### Java Persistence API (JPA)

+- Standard Java EE (Jakarta EE) specification for ORM
+- Hibernate is an implementation of JPA
+- Streamlines persistence to Standard Format
+- Reduces JDBC code
+- Focus on OOP

 ---

 ## My process